 In many places in Bali, the transport companies have merged into a kind of mafia to raise prices for tourists.
 Even with a group of 8 people reaching Bali, it took us a whopping 30 minutes to negotiate a price with our bus driver (we still paid far more than the actual price).
-Although, as a tourist, you usually pay more than the locals, public transport prices are still relatively cheap compared to western transport costs.
+Although, as a tourist, you usually pay more than the locals, public transport prices are still relatively low compared to western transport costs.

 Bali Budget Tip: For some connections, you can also book your tickets online.
 This way, you can avoid being overcharged or scammed for your ticket.
-Make sure, however, that book your ticket on a trustworthy site, as there are also some scam sites.
+Make sure, however, that you book your ticket on a trustworthy site, as there are also some scam sites.
 I usually book my tickets online via 12 Go Asia.

 Rent a Scooter in Bali

 A scooter THE means of transport in Bali.
 Although the roads in Bali are partly well developed and safe, traffic here is anything but quiet.
 Especially in the rainy season, accidents are more frequent.
 Only drive if you really feel confident to do so.
 Even better if you are already an experienced scooter driver.
 Note, above all, that there is left-hand traffic in Indonesia.
-The prices for scooter rental in Bali are usually quite affordable and so you can rent your scooter for about 50,000 – 75,000 IDR (about 3 – 5 €) a day.
+The prices for scooter rental in Bali are usually quite affordable, and so you can rent your scooter for about 50,000 – 75,000 IDR (about 3 – 5 €) a day.
 Otherwise, there is still the possibility to order a scooter taxi via Uber.

 If you want to visit more remote places in Bali (If you follow our Bali Itinerary 10 days, you will probably want to do so), you will soon realize that there are relatively few buses on the island.
-For this reason, sometimes you don’t have a change but to take a taxi if you don’t want to drive yourself.
+For this reason, sometimes you don’t have a chance but to take a taxi if you don’t want to drive yourself.
 Here you have to compare prices and negotiate.
 Find out online about the average fare for your trip so that you get an idea of what you should pay for it.